rafaelrsilva/viper-base-ios/README.md

 # VIPERBase

-VIPERBase is a implementation of VIPER architecture for using in iOS platform.
+VIPERBase is an implementation of VIPER architecture for using in iOS platform.

 This project aims to make **VIPER usage and adoption easier**, facilitating all needed settings for working with this architecture and trying to reduce as much as possible the manual work arised due to its characteristic.